Last Updated on: 15th January 2023, 09:25 am

 Casa Mila

 Casa Mila is another Gaudi work in the Modernisme style.
-This was built in the early 1900s as a home for husband and wife Pere Mila and Roser Segimon.
-The locals thought it was ugly and nicknamed it La Pedrera, which means the stone quarry.
+It was built in the early 1900s as a home for husband and wife, Pere Mila and Roser Segimon.
+The locals thought it was ugly and nicknamed it La Pedrera, which means “the stone quarry” in Catalan.
+It is still sometimes referred to by that name.

 The owners lived on the main floor and had apartments above that they rented out.
-There are people living in some of these apartments today.
-The building is currently also used as a cultural center, a foundation headquarters, and for commercial space.
+Even today, people are living in some of these apartments.
+Other parts of the building are used as a cultural center, a foundation headquarters, and a commercial space.

 Park Guell